- Wild Forest Honey

 Partnerships for Forests is working to increase the market value of standing forests by establishing a premium, wild forest honey brand that is harvested and processed sustainably from native Sialang trees in Sumatran forests.

 Partnerships for Forests is supporting Ecosystem Restoration Concessions (ERCs) in Indonesia in the development of wild forest product value chains.
-The objective is to create a market for ERC-produced wild forest products which have in place a fair benefit-sharing mechanism between the private companies, local communities, and other entities involved.
+The objective is to create a market for ERC-produced wild forest products which have a fair benefit-sharing mechanism between the private companies, local communities, and other entities involved.

-One of these products is wild forest honey, which has the potential to be a profitable business for ERC partners, while also generating fair and steady income for local communities.
+One of these products is wild forest honey, which has the potential to be a profitable business for ERC partners while also generating fair and steady income for local communities.

-Wild forest honey will serve as a revenue stream for ERCs, covering around one-third of the companies’ operational costs thus reducing the dependency on aid funding for forest conservation.
+Wild forest honey will serve as a revenue stream for ERCs, covering around one-third of the companies’ operational costs, reducing the dependency on aid funding for forest conservation.
 The project will help ERCs become more profitable, making this type of forest management license successful and scalable.
 Furthermore, the project will increase income for the forest-dependent communities living inside and adjacent to the forest, including to the Talang Mamak indigenous communities.
 The equitable distribution of profits will help these communities realise ongoing livelihoods from biodiverse forests, thereby incentivising them to prevent forest degradation and deforestation.

 The brand will target the luxury and premium honey market.
 Its appeal to consumers stems from its multiple health benefits as well as the strong social and environmental story behind it.
 The wild forest honey produced possesses antiseptic qualities that can alleviate coughs and sore throats, boost memory and be used to treat minor wounds and burns.